Skip to content

 You Might Also Like

-Compare Angi vs HomeAdvisor cost for roofing contractors by lead price, shared-lead close rate, booked-job ROI, and follow-up process.
+Compare Angi vs HomeAdvisor cost for roofing contractors in 2026: 8-18% shared-lead close rates, booked-job math, and when each platform fits.

 Read article →